-NEMETHY: How may the Ukrainian Invasion economically impact Western Economies?
+NEMETHY: How may the Ukrainian invasion economically impact Western economies?

-Despite the world experiencing a humanitarian crisis and approaching Armageddon, some observers are focusing on how much damage sanctions have caused to Russia; sanctions have devastating effects on Russia.
-But this article focuses on how they are shaking the very foundations of our own economic house.
+Despite the world experiencing a humanitarian crisis and approaching armageddon, some observers are focusing on how much damage sanctions have caused to Russia – sanctions will have devastating effects on Russia, but this article focuses on how they are shaking the very foundations of our own economic house.

 The Russian and Ukrainian economies together account for only 2% of global GDP; one may be tempted to dismiss the significance of events going on in that part of the world.